prassr/gnu-linux-commands/Week_1/Lecture2.md

 ` command` `[options]` `[arguments] `

-` pwd ` - prints path of current/working directory.
+` pwd `
+    - prints path of current/working directory.

+` ls`
-` ls` - lists the files and directories.
+    - lists the files and directories.

-    - Options - `ls [option]`
+    - Options

           * ` -l ` - lists the files and directories in long listing format.
           * ` -a ` - include hidden files while listing files. `.` is a prefix for hidden files.

-` man command ` - see the mannual page for command ` command `.
+` man command `
+    - see the mannual page for command ` command `.

-` uname ` - print the operating system.
+` uname `
+    - print the operating system.
+    - Options

         * ` -a ` - print the system information in a sentence.